wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/tools-avoid.md

 ### Wrye Bash/Flash and Mator Smash

-These programs are fully automated, and without the oversight of a human being they are liable to misidentify intentional overwrites as "conflicts" that need to be solved.
+These programs have their use cases and in skilled hands can save a tremendous amount of time.
+It's not that they should be completely avoided period.
+However, like some of the other aforementioned tools, they are fully automated, and without the oversight of a human being they are liable to misidentify intentional overwrites as "conflicts" that need to be solved.
 Actual critical conflicts are often missed too.
+For this reason, it's only recommended to use them if you are both capable and willing to comb over the results by hand after processing the automated batch.

 ### zEdit/zClean